Can I Learn How to Paint Good Art?

 What Are Values and Why Do They Matter in Painting?

-Values are the relative lights and darks that create form and depth.
-Paint at least three value groups; light, mid, and dark.
+Paint at least three value groups; light, middle, and dark.
 Each covering different sized areas to avoid a flat result.

 A good painting will have dark, light and medium values.Paint the values different sizes.